Air supremacy: Post Cold War

 During the 1980s, the United States commenced work on a new fighter capable of gaining air superiority without being detected by an opposing force, approving the Advanced Tactical Fighter program to develop a replacement for the United States Air Force's (USAF) aging F-15 fleet.
 The YF-23 and the YF-22 were chosen as the finalists in the competition.
 During 2005, the F-22 Raptor, the subsequent result of the program, became operational.
 USAF officials have promoted the F-22 as being a critical component of the service's tactical air power.
-Its combination of stealth, aerodynamic performance, and avionics systems is said to enable unprecedented air combat capabilities.Aronstein and Hirschberg 1998, p.
-254.
+Its combination of stealth, aerodynamic performance, and avionics systems is said to enable unprecedented air combat capabilities.

 Anthony Cordesman wrote of NATO's theater air supremacy during its 1999 intervention in the Kosovo War of 1998–1999.
 According to several reports, including reports by the Carnegie Endowment for International Peace and Bulletin of the Atomic Scientists that quote Russian sources, the Russian Federation has in recent decades formulated explicit strategies for using tactical nuclear weapons.
-These new strategies have in part resulted from the assumption of obtaining air supremacy and use by the U.S. Air Force of precision munitions with little collateral damage in the Kosovo conflict in what amounted to quick mass destruction of military assets once only possible with nuclear weapons or massive bombing against fellow Slavic Serbians; it also assumed that Russia and its allies do not have the strategic economic capacity of current NATO and allied nations to meet this threat with conventional weapons.
+These new strategies have in part resulted from the assumption of obtaining air supremacy and use by the US Air Force of precision munitions with little collateral damage in the Kosovo conflict in what amounted to quick mass destruction of military assets once only possible with nuclear weapons or massive bombing against fellow Slavic Serbians; it also assumed that Russia and its allies do not have the strategic economic capacity of current NATO and allied nations to meet this threat with conventional weapons.
 In response Vladimir Putin, then secretary of the Security Council of Russia, developed a concept of using both tactical and strategic nuclear threats and strikes to de-escalate or cause an enemy to disengage from a conventional conflict threatening what Russia considered a strategic interest.
 This concept was formalized when Putin took power in Russia in the following year.

 Throughout the Syrian Civil War of the 2010s, Israel was reportedly able to hold a general stance of air superiority over the Syrian forces, enabling offensive operations with relative impunity.
 However, this was challenged during 2018 by the deployment of a Russian-supplied S-400 missile battery to the Syrian theatre.
 During the February 2018 Israel–Syria incident, despite the loss of an aircraft, Israel has demonstrated their capability to operate without effective interference within the Syrian theater.
 On 22 May 2018, Israeli Air Force chief Amikam Norkin said that the service had employed their F-35Is in two attacks on two battle fronts, marking the first combat operation of an F-35 by any country.